timothypratley/power-turtle/resources/public/conj2017-slides.md

   - learned how to create more complex pics
     * fns & recursion to assist
 * reveal
-  - took a class in middle school, at age 11
-  - easy to pick up
-  - drew random pictures
   - renewed my interest in programming

 --